 In clinical trials, Zithromax was effective at fighting bacterial infection, including some antibiotic-resistant strains.

 Studies conducted before approval of the drug measured its minimum inhibitory concentration (MIC) in relation to a host of bacteria.
 MIC is the lowest concentration of an antibiotic that will inhibit the growth of bacteria and thereby kill them.
 A lower MIC means a more effective antibiotic.

-In a 1991 study in the European Journal of Clinical Microbiology and Infectious Diseases, researchers found Zithromax had a markedly low MIC compared with three other types of antibiotics, meaning it was highly effective — for example, resolving 92 percent of gonorrhea infections treated.
+In a 1991 study in the European Journal of Clinical Microbiology and Infectious Diseases, researchers found Zithromax had a markedly low MIC against some bacteria compared with three other types of antibiotics, meaning it was highly effective — for example, resolving 92 percent of gonorrhea infections treated.

 In 2003, Pfizer agreed to pay $6 million to settle deceptive Zithromax marketing allegations from 19 states.
-Oregon’s attorney general, Hardy Myers, led the investigation.
+Oregon’s attorney general at the time, Hardy Myers, led the investigation.
 According to court documents, Pfizer misrepresented the effectiveness of Zithromax in its ads and failed to disclose the risks of antibiotic overuse.

 The drugmaker created a mascot for Zithromax, a zebra named Max, to use in its marketing.
 Pfizer sent plastic zebras that hang on stethoscopes and medical journals wrapped in zebra stripes to pediatricians.
 It also donated a zebra named Max to the San Francisco Zoo and invited children to a naming celebration.

 The 2013 FDA heart rhythm warning prompted some lawyers to investigate and file Zithromax lawsuits.
 According to plaintiffs, Zithromax caused abnormal heart rhythms.
 But there have been no settlements or trial dates set.

 We appreciate your feedback.
 One of our content team members will be in touch with you soon.